lela-deslauriers/phase-1-final-project/README.md

 # Portfolio App

-My portfolio app showcases my projects and enables people to contact me.
+My portfolio app showcases placeholder projects and enables people to contact me.

 ## Technologies
 It uses an HTML/CSS/JS frontend that asynchronously accesses data from a db.json file using json-server.

 ## Description
 It returns a collection of 5 objects that are projects in my portfolio.
-Each object has 3 attributes:
+Each object has 4 attributes:

+1. ID
-Project image
+2. Project image
-Description
+3. Description
-Industry
+4. Industry
-Project link
+5. Likes

 There are 4 unique event listeners that enable interactivity:

-Click to show About me
+1. Click to show About me
-Liking projects
-Filter projects
+2. Filter projects
-Submit Contact form
+3. Submit Contact form
+4. Liking projects

 ## Visuals
 [Link to video demo]